-ATLANTA, Sept.
-29, 2011 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announces today that federal economic injury disaster loans are available to small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes located in Bergen, Passaic and Sussex counties in New Jersey as a result of excessive rain, high winds and hail than that occurred from April 1 through June 15, 2011.
+ATLANTA, June 12, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that federal economic injury disaster loans are available to small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes in Bergen, Passaic and Sussex counties, New Jersey as a result of frosts, freezes, high winds and hail that occurred from March 26, 2012 through April 8, 2012.

 "These counties are eligible because they are contiguous to one or more primary counties in New York.
 The Small Business Administration recognizes that disasters do not usually stop at county or state lines.
 For that reason, counties adjacent to primary counties named in the declaration are included," said Frank Skaggs, director of SBA's Field Operations Center East in Atlanta.